GoInterject/GoInterject.github.io/bApps/InterjectTraining/WIP/BudgetUpload_WIP.md

 ## Budget Upload and the Control Center

 Based on your position in the DPA for the district, you will have a certain level of access to this report.
-The types of levels you may be on are: **A/C**, **Dist**, **Div**, **Reg**, or **Corp**.
+You may eb one of the following levels: **A/C**, **Dist**, **Div**, **Reg**, or **Corp**.

-Budget is locked at these levels in the **Control Center**, in the N column.
+Budget is locked at these levels in the **Control Center**, which is the N column.
 In the example below, District 2050 is locked at the Reg Level.

 ![](/images/WCNTraining/Budget/BudgetUpload_ControlCenter1District.png)

-If an A/C level user tried saving to 2050 Budget, they would be stopped with the following message.
+If an A/C level user tried saving to 2050 Budget, they would be unable to do so and would receive following message.

 ![](/images/WCNTraining/Budget/BudgetUpload_LockLevel1District.png)

 You are able to save Budget as long as the Budget lock level is your level or below.
 Otherwise you will not be able to save Budget.

 >**Region Controllers - Multiple Lock Levels**<br>
 >As a Region Controller, you are able to save to multiple districts at once.
-It is possible though to have one of the districts locked at Corp above you.
+However, it is possible to have one of the districts locked at Corp above you.
 >![](/images/WCNTraining/Budget/BudgetUpload_ControlCenter2Districts.png)
->If a Region Controller tried saving to these two districts at the same time, the save would be stopped and they would get the following error message:
+>If a Region Controller tries saving to these two districts at the same time, the save will stop and they will see the following error:
 >![](/images/WCNTraining/Budget/BudgetUpload_LockLevel2Districts.png)
->2041 would need to be unlocked to Reg for the Region Controller to edit.
-Otherwise if they wanted to edit 2050 still, they would need to remove the 2041 row(s).
+>For the Region Controller to edit, 2041 would need to be unlocked to Reg.
+Otherwise, to edit 2050 they would need to remove the 2041 row(s).

 ## After Corp Cutoff and after BOD

 If you save to Budget **After Corp Cutoff**, the numbers will still be updated in Target Center 2.0.
-However, they will not be synced through to Interject.
+However, they will not sync to Interject.

 In this example, the *Corp Cutoff* date in Control Center is set to 11/3/2018.

 ![](/images/WCNTraining/Budget/BudgetUpload_CCAfterCorpCutoff.png)

-We then try and upload a change to Budget using the **Budget Upload** tool (after this date), and get the following popup and in-row messages.
+Then try uploading a change to Budget using the **Budget Upload** tool (after this date), and get the following popup and in-row messages.

 ![](/images/WCNTraining/Budget/BudgetUpload_AfterCorpCutoffMessage.png)
 ![](/images/WCNTraining/Budget/BudgetUpload_AfterCorpCutoffRowMessage.png)

-So our changes here have been saved to Target Center 2.0, but they are not yet synced to Interject.
+Notice the changes have been saved to Target Center 2.0, but they are not yet synced to Interject.
 Once the *Corp Cutoff* date is set to a Date/Time after our change or BOD, this change will then be synced to Interject.

 We can use the [ Budget Change Query Tool ](/bApps/InterjectTraining/Budget/BudgetChangeQueryToolSummary.html) to confirm that our save has been registered in Target Center 2.0. the new tab [ UnsyncedChanges ](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) is designed to pull in all amounts not yet synced to Interject, which neatly matches our inquiry.
-The screenshot below shows that our Budget save did indeed succeed and is in the database.
+The screenshot below shows that our Budget save succeeded and is in the database.

 ![](/images/WCNTraining/Budget/BudgetUpload_UnsyncedChangesBCQuery.png)

-Once **BOD** for a Budget Year has been created, then any save from the **Budget Upload Tool** will not automatically sync to Interject again.
-This is just like with *After Corp Cutoff*, and while it is not in Interject it is in Target Center 2.0 and be checked using the [ UnsyncedChanges ](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) tab in the [ Budget Change Query Tool ](/bApps/InterjectTraining/Budget/BudgetChangeQueryToolSummary.html).
-Once Corporate has versioned your change, the Budget amount will be sycned through to Interject.
+Once **BOD** for a Budget Year has been created, any save from the **Budget Upload Tool** will not automatically sync to Interject again, just like *After Corp Cutoff*.
+However, while it is not in Interject, it is in Target Center 2.0 and can be checked using the [ UnsyncedChanges ](/bApps/InterjectTraining/Budget/BudgetChangeQuery_UnsyncedChanges.html) tab in the [ Budget Change Query Tool ](/bApps/InterjectTraining/Budget/BudgetChangeQueryToolSummary.html).
+Once Corporate has versioned your change, the Budget amount will be sycned to Interject.

 ## Common Save Errors